 - Irresistible Grace--The term unfortunately suggests a mechanical and coercive force upon an unwilling subject.
 This is not the case.
 Instead, it is the act of God making the person willing to receive Him.
 It does not mean that a person cannot resist God's will.
-It means that when God moves to the save/regenerate a person, the sinner cannot thwart God's movement, and he will be regenerated.
+It means that when God moves to the save/regenerate a person that the sinner cannot thwart God's movement and he will be regenerated.

 - Perseverance of the Saints--That we are so secure in Christ that we cannot fall away.